tari-labs/tari-university/src/layer2scaling/more-landscape/landscape-update.md

 #### Strengths

 - Counterparty provides a simple way to add "layer 2" functionality, i.e. hard-coded smart contracts, to an already existing blockchain implementation that supports basic data embedding.
-- Counterparty's embedded consensus model utilizes "permissionless innovation," meaning that even the Bitcoin core developers could not stop the use of the protocol layer without seriously crippling the network.
+- Counterparty's embedded consensus model utilizes "permissionless innovation", meaning that even the Bitcoin core developers could not stop the use of the protocol layer without seriously crippling the network.

 #### Weaknesses